 With appropriate demonstration of fiscal constraint, group project categories are eligible for inclusion in the TIP.
 Group project categories allow for an administrative modification of the TIP to include eligible new projects.
-Individual group projects with programmed federal funds are directly listed in the TIP and include a group project category ID.
-The group IDs displayed in the TIP refer to the categories detailed in the MTP.
+Individual group projects with programmed federal funds are directly listed in the TIP and include a Group ID.
+The Group IDs displayed in the TIP refer to the categories detailed in the MTP.